 If you want people to come visit your store, you need to guarantee that they are in a perfectly safe place.

-In order to do that, common actions would be limiting physical contact between staff and shoppers, displaying items further apart, providing your customers with safety equipment and more importantly, making sure that your shop is frequently cleaned and hand sanitizer are always available in store.
+To do that, common actions would be limiting physical contact between staff and shoppers, displaying items further apart, providing your customers with safety equipment and more importantly, making sure that your shop is frequently cleaned and hand sanitizer are always available in store.

-Contactless payment are breaking through
+Contactless payments are breaking through

 The way people shop has changed amid the break of Covid 19.
 During this time, it seems unlikely that customers would want to handle cash and coins which have gone through millions of hands.
-So now is the perfect time for contactless payment to step forward and show its benefits as being safe, secure and much more convenient.
+So now is the perfect time for contactless payment to step forward and show its benefits as safe, secure and much more convenient.

-In other words, contactless payments are a way of paying without needing any kind of physical contact.
+In other words, contactless payments are a way of paying without needing any physical contact.
 If you see a person paying for a drink by tapping their card or mobile phone into a machine, you have seen how this “tap-to-pay” system works.

-This rise of this new system can be seen when just after the COVID 19 crisis spread through, 50% of U.S. consumers reported using contactless payment methods at least four times, with 69% agreeing contactless payments were more convenient than cash.
+This rise of this new system can be seen when just after the COVID-19 crisis spread through, 50% of U.S. consumers reported using contactless payment methods at least four times, with 69% agreeing contactless payments were more convenient than cash.

 Make sure people know you are re-open

 Try to get creative with your posts for that’s the fastest way to attract your customer’s intention.
-As a case of point, Party City published an interesting video that captures how things are organized at stores after reopening and promote their new slogan: “Spread Joy, Not Germs”
+As a case of point, Party City published an interesting video that captures how things are organized at stores after reopening and promoting their new slogan: “Spread Joy, Not Germs”

 Offer exclusive in-store promotions

-Target uses Cartwheel as a program that offers from 5% to 50% off certain items when you shop in store.
+Target uses Cartwheel as a program that offers from 5% to 50% off certain items when you shop in-store.
 As a result, it generated $3 billion in revenue for the company last year alone.

 This has illustrated how discounts can be super handy in attracting new customers, building loyalty among existing customers and increasing your sales.
 You can incentivize customers by offering coupons and deals that only work in the store.
 Here are a few tips on how to do it:

 - Offer a “Bring your friend or family” discount.
-This would definitely give customers a reason to visit your store.
+This would give customers a reason to visit your store.

 And remember, people are always in the mood for shopping, even when a crisis stands in their way.
 Therefore, as long as you keep running promotions and sending offers, people will continue to go in and out of your shops.